INSPIRE-MIF/2017.2/.github/ISSUE_TEMPLATE/simplification-rule.md

 ## Reversibility:

 Describe whether the transformation is unidirectional from the default model / encoding to the simplified model / encoding, or whether it can be partially or entirely reversed.

+## Information Loss

+Describe under which conditions there is no information loss when using this transformation, i.e. when using this rule allows to stay in line with the requirements of the Implementing Rules and the Data Specification(s).

+## Scope

+Flag this transformation to incate whether it is specific to one or multiple encodings.

+## Examples

+Describe which examples that the working group provided used this rule.